 Though exercise is often associated with younger generations, it is just as important for seniors.
 Being inactive can lead to quite a few physical and mental health issues, so seniors should try to get some cardio or weightlifting exercise during their golden years.
 Exercising might sound exhausting, but even light activities such as walking or going for a swim offer several benefits for seniors.

-Keeps Blood Pressure Down
+Blood Pressure Up and Down in Elderly

 Exercise can be a great way to lower blood pressure and prevent hypertension.
 Since high blood pressure can cause heart attacks, strokes, or dementia, it is a good idea to keep it at stable levels by exercising regularly.